 Air emission control is essential to mitigate environmental impacts and to protect the health of employees.
-As the Group is mainly involved in general office activities, the amount of air pollutant emissions is insignificant.
-Our air pollutant emissions are generated from the mobile sources including passenger cars.
+Since the Group primarily engages in general office activities, the level of air pollutant emissions is negligible.
+The emissions primarily arise from mobile sources, such as passenger cars.
 We take initiative to formulate plans in transportation management for the reduction of air pollutant emissions in our daily business operations.
 Major examples include: